HananeAmilk/HananeAmilk/README.md

 ## 🚀 About Me

 I'm a passionate software engineer with a deep love for creating elegant solutions to complex problems.
-My journey in technology spans across full-stack development.
+My journey in technology spans across full-stack development and AI.
 I believe in writing clean, maintainable code and building products that make a meaningful impact.

 ```typescript
 const developer = {